azdavis/azdavis.net/posts/en/assume-recursion-works.md

 ## The whole point

-We now, finally, return to the `sum` example in earnest.
+We now return to the `sum` example.

 Suppose we are writing the `sum` function.
 The speciation of `sum` that our implementation must satisfy is this: For a given list of numbers `L`, `sum L` returns the sum of the numbers in `L`.